 The summer months are Croatia’s peak season, and for good reason.
 This time of year blesses the Croatian islands with stunning weather perfect for exploring the country’s natural splendour.
 Starting in April, temperatures begin climbing for averages around 14 degrees Celsius.
 In June and September that average jumps to 22 degrees, and during the most popular months of July and August, it reaches 25 degrees.

 Obviously, this idyllic weather makes summer a great time to visit Croatia, but a series of festivals and events contributes to the season’s popularity as well.
 Here are a few of the most major draws to Croatia during the peak summer season.

-One of several music festivals that occurs around this time in Croatia, INmusic Festival takes place in Croatia’s Capital city of Zagreb in late June.
-In 2017, more than 100,000 people attended the festival, which spans just 2-3 days.
+One of several music festivals that occurs around this time in Croatia, the Ultra Europe Festival takes place in Croatia’s coastal city of Split in early July.
+In 2022, more than 160,000 people attended the festival, held mostly over the 2 days on the weekend.

 This is the largest open-air festival in the country, and features heavy hitters in the contemporary music scene.
-The 2019 lineup includes such artists as The Cure, Foals, and The Hives.
-The lively environment draws a diverse mix of attendees, breathing an even greater amount of life and color into Zagreb.
+The lively environment draws a diverse mix of attendees, breathing an even greater amount of life and color into Split.